idris-lang/Idris2/INSTALL.md

 If you are a [nix flakes](https://nixos.wiki/wiki/Flakes) user you can install Idris 2 together with all the requirements by running the following command:

     nix profile install github:idris-lang/Idris2

+## Running in text editor

+### Run on emacs using nix flakes

+If you are a [nix flakes](https://nixos.wiki/wiki/Flakes) user you can run Idris 2 in emacs by running the following command:

+    nix run idris-lang/Idris2#emacs-with-idris idrisCode.idr